open-feature/community/CONTRIBUTOR_LADDER.md

     (e.g. refactors/adds new functionality rather than one-line pulls).
   - Nominated by a maintainer
   - With no objections from other maintainers
-  - Done through PR to update the `CODEOWNERS`.
+  - Done through PR to update the [Community Configuration](https://github.com/open-feature/community/config/).

 - Responsibilities and privileges